 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you've faced, there's nothing wrong with seeking out extra support when you need it.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
 You are taking responsibility by accepting where you're at in life and making a commitment to change the situation by seeking therapy.
 Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.

 Our relationships with the external world around us play a pivotal role in who we become.
 From our families of origin to our significant others, our connections with people in our lives influence our journeys.
-As a marriage & family therapist, I work with individuals, couples and families, and with each client, I consider the relationships the person is embedded in as part of the overall treatment plan.
+A marriage & family therapist works with individuals, couples and families, and with each client, he or she considers the relationships the person is embedded in as part of the overall treatment plan.
 Why is this important?
 According to the American Association for Marriage & Family Therapy, studies indicate that marriage & family therapy is as effective, and in some instances, more effective than standard and/or individual treatments for mental health issues.
 For example, if you are a parent with a teenager who is self-harming, I can work with both the teen and the parents to help create a treatment plan that involves all members of the family.
 This offers numerous benefits, including helping to share skills and resources so that the parents can become coaches at home outside of therapy in supporting the overall treatment plan.
-As a marriage & family therapist, my focus is brief and solution focused with an end in mind as we move forward.
-Ready to get started?
-I look forward to hearing from you.
+As a marriage & family therapist, the focus is brief and solution focused with an end in mind as you move forward.

 People have many different motivations for coming to psychotherapy.
 Some may be going through a major life transition (unemployment, divorce, new job, etc.), or are not handling stressful circumstances well.
 Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts and creative blocks.
 Therapy can help provide some much needed encouragement and help with skills to get them through these periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.
 In short, people seeking psychotherapy are ready to meet the challenges in their lives and ready to make changes in their lives.